Low-Power Wake-Up Signal Design in 3GPP 5G-Advanced Release 19: Physical Layer Design

 Denote the base-band received signal $\mathbf{y}=[\mathbf{y}_0,\mathbf{y}_1,...,\mathbf{y}_{G-1}]$ where $\mathbf{y}_i\in\mathcal{C}^{1\times N}$ is the signal of OOK symbol $i$ containing $N$ complex samples and $G$ is the number of OOK symbols.
 A potential ED computes the energy $e_i$ for each OOK symbol as

 Subsequently, the line coding allows to compute an estimate $\hat{\mathbf{f}}=[\hat{f}_0,\hat{f}_1,...,\hat{f}_{G-1}]$ of the channel coded bits as

 with $k=0,1,...,G-1$.
+Alternatively, to improve decoding performance, softbits for $\hat{f}_k$ can be obtained by computing the difference $e_{2k} - e_{2k+1}$.
 The estimate $\hat{\mathbf{f}}$ is then passed to the channel decoder to obtain the payload estimate $\hat{\mathbf{b}}$.
 A different implementation can also directly correlate the received envelope with all possible encoded messages resulting in a higher processing gain and improved performance.

 A potential CD correlates the received signal $\mathbf{y}_m$ of OOK ON-symbol $m$ with all possible ON-sequences $\mathbf{r}_c$ and selects the sequence index $\hat{c}_m$ with the highest correlation value, i.e.